 Separate meeting of Independent Directors:

-Non-Independent Directors (Non-IDs) and their evaluation
+a) Non-Independent Directors (Non-IDs)

-The Independent Directors (IDs) used various criteria and methodology practiced in Industry prescribed by NRC forevaluation of Mr Martin Grammer Non-ID Chairman of the Board and the Board as a whole.IDs evaluated the performance of Mr Martin Grammer Non-ID individually through a set ofquestionnaires.
+IDs used various criteria and methodology practiced in Industry prescribed by NRC forevaluation of Mr Martin Grammer Non-ID Chairman of the Board and the Board as a whole.IDs evaluated the performance of Mr Martin Grammer individually through a set ofquestionnaires.
 They reviewed his interaction during the board meetings and strategicinputs given by him to improve the risk management internal controls and contribution tothe Company's growth.

-IDs were satisfied fully with the performance of Mr Martin Grammer Non-ID of theCompany.
+IDs were satisfied fully with the performance of Mr Martin Grammer.

-They were satisfied with the Company's performance in all fronts and finally concludedthat the board operates with global best practices.
+They were satisfied with the Company's performance in all fronts and finally concludedthat the Board operates with global best practices.

-Quality Quantity and Timeliness of flow of Information between the CompanyManagement and the Board
+d) Quality Quantity and Timeliness of flow of Information between the CompanyManagement and the Board

 All IDs have expressed their overall satisfaction with the support received from themanagement and the excellent work done by the management during the last year and alsorelationship between the top management and Board is smooth and seamless.

-In terms of the provisions of sub-section (6) read with explanation to Section 152 ofthe Act 2013 two-thirds of the total number of directors i.e. excluding IDs are liableto retire by rotation and out of which one-third is liable to retire by rotation at the AGM and being eligible offers himself forre-appointment.
+In terms of the provisions of sub-section (6) read with explanation to Section 152 ofthe Act 2013 two-thirds of the total number of directors i.e. excluding IDs are liableto retire by rotation and out of which one-third is liable to retire by rotation at everyAnnual General Meeting.

-Key Managerial Personnel (KMP):
+Key Managerial Personnel (KMP)

 Nomination and Remuneration Policy

-Evaluation of Independent Directors and Committees of Directors
+Evaluation of Directors and Committees

-In terms of Section 134 of the Act 2013 and the Corporate Governance requirements asprescribed under SEBI (LODR) Regulations the board reviewed and evaluated all Directors(excluding the Director being evaluated) and various Committees viz.
+In terms of Section 134 of the Act 2013 and the Corporate Governance requirements asprescribed under the Listing Regulations the Board reviewed and evaluated all Directors(excluding the Director being evaluated) and various Committees viz.
 Audit CommitteeNomination and Remuneration Committee Corporate Social Responsibility Committee andStakeholders Relationship Committee based on the evaluation criteria laid down by the NRCi.e. through a set of questionnaires.

-The performance of all Independent directors (IDs) was assessed against a range of criteria such ascontribution to the development of business strategy and performance ofthe Company understanding the major risks affecting the Company clear direction to themanagement and contribution to the board cohesion.
+The performance of all Directors were assessed against a range of criteria such ascontribution to the development of business strategy and performance of the Companyunderstanding the major risks affecting the Company clear direction to the management andcontribution to the Board cohesion.
 The performance evaluation has been done by the entireBoard of Directors except the Director concerned being evaluated.

-- Audit Committee for overseeing financial reporting;
+- Audit Committee for overseeing financial Reporting;

 - Stakeholders' Relationship Committee for redressing investors grievances; and

-The performance of each committee was evaluated by the board after seeking inputs fromits members on the basis of the specific terms of reference its charter time spent bythe committees in considering key issues quality of information received majorrecommendations / action plans and work of each Committee.
+The performance of each Committee was evaluated by the Board after seeking inputs fromits Members on the basis of specific terms of reference its charter time spent by theCommittees in considering key issues quality of information received majorrecommendations / action plans and work of each Committee.
 The Board is satisfied withoverall effectiveness and decision making of all Committees.
 The Board reviewed eachCommittee's terms of reference to ensure that the Company's existing practices remainappropriate.

 Number of board meetings held

 The Secretarial Audit Report for the year 2018-19 given by Ms B Chandra PracticingCompany Secretary Chennai is attached to this report.
-The Secretarial Audit Report doesnot contain any qualifications reservations or other remarks.
+The Secretarial Audit Report doesnot contain any qualification reservation or other remarks.
 The Board at its meeting heldon 8th May 2019 has re-appointed Ms B Chandra Practising Company SecretaryChennai as Secretarial Auditor for carrying out the secretarial audit for the financialyear 2019-20.

 11. CORPORATE GOVERNANCE

 The Company has been practicing the principles of good governance over the years andlays strong emphasis on transparency accountability and integrity.

-11. POLICY ON VIGIL MECHANISM
+12. POLICY ON VIGIL MECHANISM

-The policy also provides a direct access to the Chairperson of the Audit Committee to makeprotective disclosures to the management about grievances or violation of the Company'sCode.
+The Code also provides a direct access to the Chairman of the Audit Committee to makeprotective disclosures to the management about grievances or violation of the Company'sCode.
 The Board at its meeting held on 8th May 2019 made certain amendments tothe Whistle Blower Policy for reporting any allegations of material nature on any leakageof Unpublished Price Sensitive Information.

 13. PUBLIC DEPOSITS

-The Company has not accepted any deposit from the public within the meaning of Section76 of the Act 2013 for the year ended 31st March 2017.
+The Company has not accepted any deposit from the public within the meaning of Section76 of the Act 2013 for the year ended 31st March 2019.